mikepsinn/think-bynumbers-jekyll/_posts/2013-01-25-cbs-news-2-3-trillion-missing-from-pentagon.md

 ---
 <span class="embed-youtube" style="text-align:center; display: block;"></span>

 > On Sept.
 10, Secretary of Defense Donald Rumsfeld declared war.
-Not on foreign terrorists, &#8220;the adversary&#8217;s closer to home.
-It&#8217;s the Pentagon bureaucracy,&#8221; he said.
+Not on foreign terrorists, &#8220;the adversary's closer to home.
+It's the Pentagon bureaucracy,&#8221; he said.
 >
 > He said money wasted by the military poses a serious threat.
 >
-> &#8220;In fact, it could be said it&#8217;s a matter of life and death,&#8221; he said.
+> &#8220;In fact, it could be said it's a matter of life and death,&#8221; he said.
 >
 > Rumsfeld promised change but the next day – Sept.
 11&#8211; the world changed and in the rush to fund the war on terrorism, the war on waste seems to have been forgotten.
 >